 In essence, it’s as if depression washes over everything taking away the vibrancy of life.
 Low levels of dopamine rob someone of their motivation to keep going and forging ahead.
 The person’s will to go on is simply gone.

 Depression can become so severe that the person becomes suicidal.
 The constant feeling of emptiness and lack of joy takes a horrible toll on the psyche.
-It’s also common to see people with clinical depression attempt to self-medicate with alcohol and drugs, which only makes the problem worse and often leads to a co-occurring substance use disorder.
+It’s also common to see people with clinical depression attempt to self-medicate, which only makes the problem worse and often leads to a co-occurring substance use disorder.
 If that occurs there’s a whole other set of negative impacts on day-to-day life from financial strain to the risk of overdosing.

 How Ketamine Treatment for Depression Works